mayunbaba2/Firefox-home-page/README.md

-This is a project about customize firefox homepage Assist extension: stylish, userChromeJS
+This is a project about customize firefox homepage.

+Assist extension: stylish, userChromeJS